go-schwab/trader/README.md

 - `data`: contains `RealTime` and `PriceHistory`; used for getting either a RealTime quote of a ticker, or a long-term PriceHistory dataframe of a stock from tda (most common use-case)
 - `movers`: contains `Get`; returns a list of movers for the day by index & direction
-- `option`: contains `Single`, `Analytical`, `Covered` & `Butterfly`; `Single` returns a Single contract Option Chains, the rest return strategy chains
+- `option`: contains `Single`; returns Option Chains of your desired parameters
 - `instrument`: contains `Fundamental` & `Get`; returns information on a desired ticker or CUSIP
-- `account` are will contain account monitoring and trading functions but is not functional as of right now, the rest of the packages are still obviously very WIP
+- `account` will contain account monitoring and trading functions but is not functional as of right now

 read the documentation for proper function usage, most are straight forward (as described above) but some require some pretty specific input to get working correctly. if you still have a question, or something isn't quite working right, either file an issue or a pull request on the repo OR send me an email @ samjtro@protonmail.com

 ## roadmap to v1.0.0

-by 06-01-2022:
+by 07-01-2022:

-[ ] implement custom structs for each major package
-- data,option,movers,instrument,account

 [ ] implement trading functionality for account package